-Data from Endocrine Practice - Curated by Marshall Pearce - Last updated 28 February 2017
+Data from Endocrine Practice - Curated by EPG Health - Last updated 28 February 2017

 Objective: The development of these guidelines is mandated by the American Association of Clinical Endocrinologists (AACE) Board of Directors and American College of Endocrinology (ACE) Board of Trustees and adheres with published AACE protocols for the standardized production of clinical practice guidelines (CPGs).